Rancho del Paso

 Lake Chapala, located 30 miles south of Guadalajara, is Mexico's largest lake, roughly 55 miles long and 15 miles wide.
 This area was settled by a Spanish priest in the early 1500s, and it became known as an expatriate retirement spot shortly after WWII.
 Today, Lake Chapala beckons to retirees, artists and craftsmen.

 Several small towns make up the area surrounding the Lake.
 Ajijic, a town of about 5,000 people, is the area's centerpiece.
 Cobblestone streets and spectacular gardens hidden behind hand-carved wooden gates and colorful walls contribute to its charm.
-This is where most gringos choose to live and although it is a laid-back place, there's nightlife, lots of restaurants and adequate shopping (for serious shopping, Guadalajara, just a short taxi or bus ride away, you'll find Walmarts, Target, Home Depot, plus local stores of all variety).
-English is spoken, making adapting to this new home easier than in other parts of Mexico.
-Some books and guides will tell you that it's possible to live on $600 a month in Mexico, and we suppose that is true if corners are cuts and sacrifices are made.
-We have found, however, that $1,200 per couple is about the average cost for a comfortable (but not elaborate) lifestyle in Chapala.
+This is where most gringos choose to live, and although it is a laid-back place, there's nightlife, lots of restaurants and adequate shopping (for serious shopping, Guadalajara, just a short taxi or bus ride away, you'll find Walmart, Costco, Target, Home Depot, plus local stores of all variety).
+English is spoken by many locals, making adapting to this new home easier than in other parts of Mexico.
+Some books and guides will tell you that it's possible for a couple to live on $1200 a month in Mexico, and we suppose that is true if corners are cuts and sacrifices are made.
+We have found, however, that $3,000 per couple is about what one would need for a comfortable (but not elaborate) lifestyle in Chapala.
 It is possible to spend much more!
 Some average prices of goods and services:

 Drinking water...$6/month